Have you discovered what the best dog food for senior dogs is? If you haven’t I assume you’re hoping I will reveal the brand…right?

 The thing is, Red has a number of health issues and we walk a very fine line to keep her balanced, so I was not about to make any changes to her diet.
 And besides, my vet has been happy with her “progress” so no rocking the boat…certainly not without guidance.

-We recently spent a few months in Spain and of course I needed a vet.
+About a year and a half ago we spent a few months in Spain and of course I needed a vet.
 Since I had wanted to take Red to a holistic vet for quite some time I searched for one in the area.
 Well, a 50 minute drive wasn’t exactly “in the area” but it was worth the chance to finally see one.
 I make it sound like I was given the opportunity to see an endangered species!!